shivanisarthi/Cat-trade/README.md

 # Cat-trade

-🐱 - This website exchange cat images ever what click in button "CHANGE CAT" usin HTML-CSS and JavaScript with API
+🐱 - <strong>This website exchange cat images ever what click in button "CHANGE CAT" usin HTML-CSS and JavaScript with API</strong>

 🔶 - HTML